Margaret Coffey - Speech & Language Therapist

-I have always been passionate about my area of clinical expertise, (swallow evaluation and rehabilitation).
-I was always interested in participating in research but the opportunities to do so after I completed my primary degree seemed limited particularly for AHPs.
-I went to the US after completing my Masters and had the opportunity to work with leaders in my field who combined research with clinical work.
-This encouraged and inspired me to get into research.
-I was then fortunate to have the ability to make my research aspirations a reality through the outstanding support I received at Imperial College Healthcare Trust enabling me to make a successful application to the NIHR for a Clinical Doctoral Fellowship - kick-starting my clinical academic career.
+My area of clinical expertise is swallowing rehabilitation, I was always interested in participating in research but the opportunities to do so seemed limited for AHPs.
+Working in the US with leaders in my field who combined research with clinical work inspired me to think about a clinical research career.
+On my return to London, my research aspirations became a reality through the outstanding support I received at Imperial College Healthcare NHS Trust.
+This support enabled me to make a successful application to the NIHR for a Clinical Doctoral Fellowship - kick-starting my clinical academic career.

 What do you enjoy about research?

-I love that research is so much more exciting and far less daunting than I thought it would be.
-I love the discovery involved in research and the ability to make a meaningful and patient directed difference to clinical care.
-I also enjoy the autonomy involved in research and problem solving the inevitable obstacles that occur.
+Research is so much more exciting and far less daunting than I imagined.
+I love the discovery involved in research and the ability to make a meaningful and patient-directed difference to clinical care.
 For me, research opened up a whole new world of skills, which enhanced my clinical practice.
-For instance, to my surprise, I really enjoyed learning about and performing statistical analysis.
-This skill now allows me to critically appraise journal articles accurately and helps me understand the evidence underpinning practice in my field.
+For instance, to my surprise, I really enjoyed learning about statistical analysis.
+This skill now helps me understand the evidence underpinning practice in my field.

 What was the most difficult aspect of doing your PhD?

 I have to admit that I enjoyed every minute of my PhD even the tough parts.
-Writing up my thesis and submitting it on time while battling early pregnancy related illness was probably the most difficult part of my PhD but there was such a sense of accomplishment once it was completed and papers were published in peer-reviewed journals.
+Writing up and submitting my thesis was probably the most difficult part of my PhD but there was such a sense of accomplishment once it was completed and papers were published in peer-reviewed journals.

 What difference has your research training and experience made to your career?

 My research training and experience has increased my career options.
-Having a PhD has not closed any doors but has opened several.
-I can now continue on a clinical pathway career path which allows me to combine a clinical post with research one, or work towards gaining an academic teaching post.
-As a result of my PhD, I now have the opportunity to present my research nationally and internationally.
+Having a PhD has led to several opportunities.
+I now have a clinical pathway career path which allows me to combine a clinical post with a research one.
+As a result of my PhD, I now have the opportunity to share my research nationally and internationally.

 What has made a difference to progressing your research career?

 - Being in the right place at the right time.
 Working at Imperial College Healthcare NHS Trust, part of the first Academic Health Science Centre in the UK allowed me to access the expertise and support to make my dreams of having a research career a reality.